dkvz/dkvz-blog-backend/README.md

 I still don't know how to Rust very well.

+Database is probably missing until I decide to upload an empty one.

 Using **eyre** instead of **failure** for errors and stuff.

 ## Database